What You Need To Know About Personal Injury Matters in New Jersey & New York

 An exception to the rule of state court jurisdiction arises when parties in a personal injury case live in different states.
 Such a personal injury case may be filed under federal jurisdiction in the federal trial courts (called U.S. District Courts), or the case may be moved there if it was originally filed in a state court.
 Issues of jurisdiction can be tricky for those unfamiliar with the legal process, but an experienced lawyer can sort through any problems that may arise in deciding where to file a lawsuit.

-Where Are The Laws That Govern Personal Injury Cases?
+Where Are The Laws That Govern Personal Injury Cases in New York?

 Unlike other areas of the law that find their rules in statutes (such as penal codes in criminal cases), the development of personal injury law has taken place mostly through court decisions and in treatises written by legal scholars.
 Many states have summarized the development of personal injury law in statutes, but for practical purposes, court decisions remain the main source of the law.
 (Note: In some types of injury cases, statutes can be used to help establish fault.)